-To that end, we are developing a successor to LensKit, LKPY.
+To that end, we have developed a successor to LensKit, LKPY.
 LKPY is a new Python package for recommender systems experiments, particularly offline evaluations and similar studies, that we hope will also be useful in educational settings.
-The first version of LKPY is now available2, and is capable of running many of the kinds of experiments we have run with LensKit in a more flexible and forward-looking fashion.

-LKPY is available under the MIT license.
+LKPY is capable of running many of the kinds of experiments we have run with LensKit in a more flexible and forward-looking fashion.
+It is published under the MIT license.